Personality and Physical Health

 Openness to experience

 Individuals with a high level of openness to experience are curious and creative.
-These people are interested in new ideas and often seek out activities that can bring new meaning to their lives.
+These people are interested in new ideas and often seek activities that can bring meaning to their lives.

-A high level of openness to experience has mixed results when it comes to your health, although some studies have found that a high level of creativity is linked to living longer.
+A high level of openness to experience has mixed results regarding your health, although some studies have found that a high level of creativity is linked to living longer.

 person climbing a mountain